ESIPFed/data-help-desk/docs/planning/recruiting_data_experts.md

 has_toc: false
 ---

-# How to Recruit Data Experts
+# Recruiting Data Experts for a Data Help Desk

 No Data Help Desk can be successful without the dedication of a number of data (and software) experts who can address researcher questions, refer researchers